Spraynard/user_awards/README.md

 If this `trigger` string were applied to our award, then we would "assign" this award to our user if the WordPress specific `user_meta` value with a key of `total_hours` was updated to have a value **greater than or equal to** 50.
 Documentation for this grammar is located in the documentation section below.

 ### Global Object
-There is also a `global $WPAward` object that includes the core functionality that is used within this plugin.
+There is also a `global $UserAwards` object that includes the core functionality that is used within this plugin.
 Developers should be able to enjoy applying awards to users using their own non-trivial ways.
 The documentation for this object is located below

 ## Documentation
 <!-- ### Grammar